Auroratide/auroratide.com/content/posts/what-html-tag-do-you-use-for-sarcasm/content.md

   </details>
 </side-text>

-## Coding Sarcasm
+## Tagging Sarcasm with HTML

-Let's say your friend told a pretty bad joke, and somehow your able to respond with HTML code.
+Let's say your friend told a pretty bad pun, and somehow your able to respond with HTML code.
 You want to say, "That was perfect."
 Problem is, that phrase on its own is very ambiguous.
 If only you could mark it somehow...

 ```html
 <SOMETHING?>That was perfect.</SOMETHING?>